-Ensure children in out-of-home placement receive routine and necessary health care to provide for their health and well-being needs, including but not limited to:
+This policy provides guidance on verifying children and youth in out-of-home placement receive routine and necessary health care to meet their health and well-being needs, including, but not limited to:

-- An Initial Health Screen (IHS) to identify and address any emergent medical concerns at the time of placement. - Initial as well as on-going Early and Periodic Screening, Diagnosis and Treatment (EPSDT). - Immunizations - Dental examinations.
+- Initial Health Screens to identify and address emergent medical needs at the time of placement.

+- Required Early and Periodic Screening, Diagnosis and Treatment (EPSDT) visits.

+- Immunizations.

+- Mental health services.

+- Substance Use Disorder (SUD) services.

+- Dental examinations.